MystenLabs/kiosk-course/0-introduction/README.md

     }
     ```

 Pretty simple isn't it?
 Where is the kiosk you ask?
-Well, Move programming language combined with Sui's object-oriented model allows us to create modular and reusable code.
+Well, Move programming language combined with Sui's object-oriented model and transaction blocks allows us to create modular and reusable code.
 The kiosk is a separate module that we will be using in the next sections which can work just fine with any struct that has the `key`, `store` abilities in the Sui blockchain.

 ## <span>publish.sh</span>